Are Mongoose Mountain Bikes Good Or Not Worth It?

 So, you can count on them to effectively roll over obstacles and serve you longer.

 In my view, their fat mountain bike tires are unequaled off-road.
-They can take on unpredictable terrains like soft sand, thick mud, dirt, gravel, and rocks.
+They can take on unpredictable terrains.

 4. Powerful Disc Brakes